top of page

 But it was crucial to us too.
 It’s less than seven hundred miles from Japan.
 The men were told it would be an easy invasion.
 The first lesson became clear – the landings were unopposed, but the counter-attack was ferocious.
 They let us land and without opposing bullets, some of the men slowed down, taking it easy.
 Our landing began to lose form and it got congested.
 They planned on letting us land and then swallowed us from behind, leaving a real bad mess.
 On that first day, we lost so many men.

 By the end of the first day, 2,500 US Marines were dead.
 But by the end of the fourth day, the iconic image of the war and the flag was raised over the highest peak.
 The brutality of war was pure annihilation.
-Our men saw first-hand the labyrinth of caves that required us to burn them out.
-21,000 Americans died on an eight mile island.
+Our men saw firsthand the labyrinth of caves that required us to burn them out.
+21,000 Americans died on an eight-mile island.
 Iwo Jima stood out to our leadership just what we might face in Tokyo.

-As we planned for an all-out invasion of Japan, more and more trepidation over-took our discussions.
+As we planned for an all-out invasion of Japan, more and more trepidation overtook our discussions.
 We decided to conventionally bomb Japan.
 One of my Air Force friends described what it looked like as a rain of fire falling from the skies.
-For nearly three hours we dropped some 1500 tons in a target area of ten square miles.
+For nearly three hours, we dropped some 1500 tons in a target area of ten square miles.

 Our leadership became more extreme in the way they viewed the war.
 Curtis LeMay wanted to bomb and bomb and bomb Tokyo and blockade them to agitate the population into rebellion.
-The Japanese High-Command seemed unmoved by the suffering of the people, while in America there was no hurry to invade Japan.
+The Japanese High Command seemed unmoved by the suffering of the people, while in America, there was no hurry to invade Japan.
 It was thought that they would capitulate, but no one knew when.

 America and the Use of Poison Gas

 Just Five More Minutes – The Last Stories of Our World War II Veterans wanted them done.
 As I said, I got results.
-One of my CO’s told me, ‘’Lt.
+One of my COs told me, ‘’Lt.
 Mendietta, I like you because no matter what I tell you to do – you do it.
 But you sure don’t listen to me when I tell you how to do it.
 Either way, you never complain and you get it done!’’

 While I was at Texas A&M, I was introduced to a type of warfare I had only read about.
 It was a nightmare really, and none of us wanted any part of it.
 This was top-secret at the time and would remain so for some time after the war’s conclusion.
 Whatever we were discussing at the time, suddenly everything came to a standstill. ‘’Poison Gas’’ said one of the Lt.
 Generals at the table.
 Everything fell silent as the discussion very seriously made its way around the room.

-There were different kind of gasses that were being discussed.
+There were different kinds of gasses that were being discussed.
 Chlorine was the least expensive.
 Victims could not be touched or bandaged, let-alone comforted.
 It had awful long-term effects that we were only now able to discover.
 World War I Veterans were suffering from serious cancers due to its alkylating properties.
 I wasn’t a fan of using it on civilians.

 I could imagine kids and old people alike, each with no stake in the matter of war, suffering as a result.
 I suppose it was wrong of me at the time, but whenever I would catch myself feeling that way, I would remember the brutality shown to our boys by the Japanese and it seemed to justify why I felt the way I felt. ‘’Damn them all.’’ -- it was all I could think.